lossless-cut

 Multiple LosslessCut instances

 By default, only a single running instance of LosslessCut is allowed.
-If you start a new LosslessCut instance from the command line, it will instead pass the list of files onto the already running instance.
-You can override this behavior inside settings Note that this is (experimental), because Electron doesn’t seem to support this.
+If you start a new LosslessCut instance from the command line, it will pass the list of files to the already running instance.
+You can override this behavior inside settings.
+Note that running multiple instances is experimental, because Electron doesn’t seem to support this.
 More info #1641

 Rotation and merging